 The Employee Code of Ethics applies to all County employees, regardless of classification and/or hours of work.
 A brief summary follows:

-Accepting or Soliciting Gifts.
-A County employee must not accept or solicit any gift, regardless of value, in his/her official capacity.
-In addition, a County employee must not solicit or accept any gift, regardless of value, in his/her official capacity.
-In addition, a County employee must not solicit or accept any gift, in his/her personal or official capacity that may be reasonably perceived to be given to encourage or discourage the employee from taking any decision or other action in connection with his/her County employment.
+Accepting or Soliciting Gifts A County employee must not accept or solicit any gift, regardless of value, in his/her official capacity.
+In addition, a County employee must not solicit or accept any gift, in his/ her personal or official capacity, that may be reasonably perceived to be given to encourage or discourage the employee from making any decision or taking other action in connection with his/her County employment.
 A gift given to, or received by, a member of the employee’s immediate family is also covered under this prohibition.
 Refer to the full policy for limitations and exemptions.

-Acknowledgement of Compliance with Employee Code of Ethics.
-Central to the standard of ethical conduct is the Board of County Commissioners’ policy that no officer or employee has any interest, financial or otherwise, direct or indirect, or engages in any business transaction, or professional activity or incurs any obligation of any nature which is in conflict with the discharge of his/her duties in the public interest.
-Because the confidence of the citizenry is the very foundation for effective Government, and even an unfounded appearance of unethical conduct by a public employee can significantly impair the capability of Government, all employees must acknowledge his/her compliance with, and understanding of, the County’s Employee Code of Ethics and the implementing policies.
-Acknowledgement is made during the County’s Employee Essentials Orientation and by no later than September 30, every two years thereafter, as part of the County’s mandatory Employment Issues training.
+Acknowledgement of Compliance with Employee Code of Ethics Central to the standard of ethical conduct is the Board of County Commissioners’ policy that no officer or employee has any interest, financial or otherwise, direct or indirect, or engages in any business transaction or professional activity, or incurs any obligation of any nature which is in conflict with the discharge of his/her duties in the public interest.
+Because the confidence of the citizenry is the very foundation for effective Government, and even an unfounded appearance of unethical conduct by a public employee can significantly impair the capability of Government, all employees must acknowledge their compliance with, and understanding of, the County’s Employee Code of Ethics and the implementing policies.
+Acknowledgement is made during the County’s Employee Essentials Orientation and by no later than September 30 every two years thereafter, as part of the County’s mandatory Employment Issues training.
 A record of such completion of acknowledgement is maintained by employee’s agency.

 The full Employee Code of Ethics policy is posted on the BC-Net Home Page, under the Employee Ethics banner.
-Questions should be directed to the Human Resources Division/Labor Relations at 954-357-6006.
+Questions should be directed to the Human Resources Division-Labor Relations Section at firstname.lastname@example.org or 954-357-6006.